calbch/.dotfiles/README.md

 Check out the [documentation](https://www.gnu.org/software/stow/manual/stow.html#Invoking-Stow), if you have a more advanced use-case.

+## Convenience

+You can also apply or delete all configurations using the makefile

+- `make all`
+- `make delete`

 ## Todo

 - [ ] create a minimal nvim config